MycroftAI/documentation/_pages/automatic-testing.md

 The ```expected response``` is a regular expression that must match the answer that is Spoken by the **Intent**.

 The ```changed_context``` is a list of contexts, that the **Intent** has set or removed.
 It is not possible to distinguish between set or remove context.

-The `expected_data` can be used to check for specific data content, for example the content of a message parsed with padatious.
-T The example test case below will pass if a message contains an "ampm" value equal to **"pm"** and a "time" value equal to **6**
+The `expected_data` can be used to check for specific data content, for example the content of a message parsed with [Padatious](https://mycroft.ai/documentation/padatious/).
+The example test case below will pass if a message contains an "ampm" value equal to **"pm"** and a "time" value equal to **6**.
+Note that the "ampm" value is a string literal, and is quoted, while the "time" value is an integer value and is _not_ quoted.

 ```json
   "expected_data": {